openmainframeproject/feilong/doc/source/quickstart.rst

 Configuration Sample
 ====================

-After z/VM SDK is installed, a file named 'zvmsdk.conf.sample' is generated under the /etc/zvmsdk/ folder.
-It contains all the supported configurations for z/VM SDK.
+After z/VM cloud connector is installed, a file named 'zvmsdk.conf.sample' is generated under the /etc/zvmsdk/ folder.
+It contains all the supported configurations for z/VM cloud connector.
 You can refer to it to create your own configuration file which should be named as zvmsdk.conf.

 Here's a sample configuration in which several options marked as 'required'